ademers/craft-nuxt-starter-blog/README.md

 ## Contributing

 If you would like to contribute to the TODOs below, or have any suggestions for improvement, please open an issue or submit a pull request.
-Please keep in mind that the project is meant to be beginner friendly.
+Please keep in mind that the project is meant to be beginner-friendly.

 ## TODO